Amoxicillin

 Do not keep leftover medicine for later use and do not give it to anyone else.

-Questions?
 Speak with your veterinarian.

 “Disclaimer: The information on this page is provided as general educational material only.
 Every animal’s health situation is unique, and treatment decisions must be based on a full veterinary assessment.
 Always follow the specific instructions given during your consultation, and contact the prescribing veterinarian if you have any concerns.”